 One of the few forest animals that benefited from the clear cutting was the whitetail deer.
 With new open ground for grazing and more abundant and accessible plant food, populations grew.
 Little good it did them though.
-By 1876, professional market hunters were killing 70,000 deer each year to supply the booming lumber camps, and ship what they couldn’t sell locally to big cities like Chicago and Detroit that had a taste for venison.
+By 1876, professional hunters were killing 70,000 deer each year to supply the booming lumber camps and ship the surplus to Chicago and Detroit--two cities that had a taste for venison.

 In a report on Michigan Forest History compiled by the Michigan Department of Resources, researchers found that: "Land clearing for agriculture, logging, and settlement altered local stream flow patterns and volumes, eliminated some waters, and introduced pollutants into others.
 Huge quantities of sediment from log drives and sawdust from sawmills were dumped into rivers.
 In one instance, the mouth of the Manistee River accumulated sawdust to the extent that it formed a delta of several square miles.
 At sawmill locations throughout the state, wherever sawdust was dispensed into the river, toxic and oxygen-deprived conditions were created for fish.
 These detriments, combined with land clearing efforts, exacerbated soil erosion into rivers, significantly reducing the quality of fish habitat in rivers."